saiteja7/freshers-java-assignment-2017/README.md

 - Customer walks in
 - Host allots a table for him / her
 - Bus boy serves water
-- Manager M shows the menu to the customer
+- Manager shows the menu to the customer
 - Customer orders food
 - Manager places order
 - Executive chef gets order and instructs other line cooks